Readings by Jack Kerouac on the Beat Generation: Composition

-Jack Kerouac had released Poetry for the Beat Generation and Blues and Haikus (1959) following the publication of The Dharma Bums.
-Both albums featured jazz-based accompaniment, however, for Readings by Jack Kerouac on the Beat Generation, Kerouac had decided to record the album solely in spoken word.
-Despite having no musical accompaniment, biographer Gerald Nicosia stated that "the musicality of Kerouac's art is best exemplified by the Readings album."
+Jack Kerouac had released the albums Poetry for the Beat Generation and Blues and Haikus in 1959, following the publication of his book The Dharma Bums.
+Both records featured Kerouac reading his work with jazz-based accompaniment.
+For Readings by Jack Kerouac on the Beat Generation, however, Kerouac decided to record a wholly spoken word album.
+Despite the album having no musical accompaniment, biographer Gerald Nicosia stated that "the musicality of Kerouac's art is best exemplified by the Readings album."

-Several readings on the album are from several of Kerouac's written works.
-The opening track, "San Francisco Scene (The Beat Generation)," is read from extracts of Desolation Angels.
-Extracts from the eponymous novel The Subterraneans and poetry collection San Francisco Blues are also featured.
-"Visions of Neal" features extracts from the original drafts of Kerouac's most notable novel On the Road.
+Several readings on the album are from Kerouac's written works.
+The opening track, "San Francisco Scene (The Beat Generation)", is read from extracts of Desolation Angels.
+Extracts from the novel The Subterraneans and the poetry collection San Francisco Blues are also featured.
+"Visions of Neal" features extracts from the original drafts of Kerouac's most notable novel, On the Road.

 Packaging

+The front cover of Readings by Jack Kerouac on the Beat Generation originally featured a photograph of Kerouac by photographer Robert Frank, with liner notes on the rear by American disc jockey and album producer Bill Randle.
+This cover artwork was retained for the first CD reissue of the album on Rhino Records in 1990 and has also been used for some later vinyl editions.

-The front cover of the album features a picture of Kerouac tuning a radio, taken by photographer and musician John Cohen and other photography by Robert Frank is featured elsewhere on the album's artwork.
-Readings by Jack Kerouac on the Beat Generation also included liner notes written by Jack Kerouac's close friend and fellow Beat writer Allen Ginsberg.
-Later CD pressings of the album reproduced Ginsberg's liner notes on fifteen illustrated postcards, addressed to Kerouac.
+A remastered CD was released in 1997, with new cover art that featured a photograph of Kerouac tuning a radio, taken by photographer and musician John Cohen.
+Other photographs by Robert Frank were featured elsewhere on the remastered album's packaging.
+The remastered edition also included liner notes on illustrated postcards by Kerouac's close friend and fellow Beat writer Allen Ginsberg.